Scrum Master Interview Questions & Agile Scrum Interview Questions and Answers

 Scrumban is a Scrum and Kanban based methodology for software development.
-Therefore, it contains the characteristics of both methods and aims at continuous improvement.
+Therefore, it involves the characteristics of both methods and aims at continuous improvement.

 Agile testing is a software testing system that relies on the principles of software development.
-It is an iterative process which prvides feedback to the development team during the development cycle.
-It incorporates agile principles and applications to meet the customer requirements.
+It is an iterative process which provides feedback to the development team during the development cycle.
+It incorporates agile principles and applications to meet customer requirements.

 16. Give examples for the principles of Agile Testing

 Velocity is one of the common metrics of Agile.
 It can be defined as an average number of points from last 3-4 sprints.
-It provides an idea of the capacity and the progress.
+It provides an idea of capacity and progress.